top of page

 Established a dedicated funding source for Parks and Trails - freeing up significant General Fund money.

-Established the Road Salt Brining Program to improve road safety and reduce cost and the need to snow plowing.
+Established the Road Salt Brining Program to improve road safety and reduce cost and the need for snow plowing.

 Established the township's first website to improve communications and information access for residents